go-critic/go-critic/README.md

 # Runs specified checkers on `fmt` package:
 gocritic check -enable elseif,paramName fmt

-# Run all stable checkers on current dir and all its childs recursively:
+# Run all stable checkers on current dir and all its children recursively:
 gocritic check ./...

 # Like above, but without `appendAssign` check: